 How solar air heaters work:

 DIY solar air heater videos are a big hit on YouTube, with a couple of main staple ideas - recycled pop can solar collectors, downspout solar collectors, screen or sheet metal solar collectors.
-If you don't have it in you to make one yourself they are available for purchase with a bit of internet digging.
+If you don't have it in you to make one yourself, solar air heaters for sale are also available online for purchase with a bit of internet digging.

 Aside from large commercial installations, the most common application for solar air heaters seems to be supplemental heat for individual rooms, like an addition, a workshop, garage or any other small outbuilding.

 If you're looking for a solar air heater to warm a building with no power, you can gain heat simply through natural convection as warm air rises, but you will get much more heat by forcing air through it with a fan.
-Fans don't require a lot of energy to operate, so a small dedicated PV panel would do the job when there is no other available power.
+Fans don't require a lot of energy to operate, so a small dedicated PV panel would do the job when there is no other available power and will automatically drive the fan when air movement is needed most - when the sun is shining on the panel - and will stop at night when the panel cools down.
+12v fans for desktop computer cooling are an ideal way to pressurise the system and get air moving for solar air heaters installed off-grid.

 Pop-can solar panels: This is nothing short of brilliant and could be the only solid reason to justify drinking pop.
 It is however a rather time consuming process - cans need to be cleaned, have holes cut in the bottom, tabs removed, then they need to be glued together in a stack and finally painted black.

-Air is blown into a chamber at the bottom of the panel and forced up through the stacks of cans into a top chamber that collects the heated air and directs it back indoors.
+Air is blown into a chamber at the bottom of the heating panel and forced up through the stacks of cans into a top chamber that collects the sun-heated air and directs it back indoors.

-Downspout solar collectors: Just as it sounds, this design replaces the stack of pop cans with a standard eaves trough downspout.
-The same principles apply to this as the pop can solar collector, and although you will spend more on materials, you'll save a lot on labour.
-The end result is the same; air is heated as it passes through black tubes.
+Downspout solar collectors: Just as it sounds, this design replaces the stack of pop cans in the solar air heating panel with standard eaves trough downspouts painted matt black to absorb the sun's rays.
+The same principles apply to this as the pop can solar collector, and although you will spend more on materials, you'll save a lot on labour and it looks neater.
+The end result is the same; air is heated as it passes through black tubes when the sun shines.

 How much heat can solar air heaters provide?